AdaCore/spark2014/docs/lrm/source/packages.rst

 A mechanism is provided for stating whether the reads or writes always have an effect.

-An external state may have both asynchronous readers and writers or either one.
-An external state that has asynchronous readers might have effective writes, every write is significant and has some observable external effect.
-An external state that has asynchronous writers might have effective reads.
-Every read has some externally observable effect.

-By default if an external state is declared without explicitly defining that it has asynchronous readers or writers it defaults to having both, and with effective writes and effective reads which is the most general case.

-If a state has asynchronous writers then each read of the state may have a different value because an asynchronous writer may have updated its value.
-If a state has asynchronous readers then each write to state might be significant because each item of data written may be read by an asynchronous reader.

 External state is a variable declared as Volatile or a state abstraction which represents one or more volatile variables (or it could be a null state abstraction; see :ref:`abstract-state-aspect`).